awsdocs/amazon-guardduty-user-guide/doc_source/guardduty_accounts.md

 ## GuardDuty Member Accounts<a name="guardduty_member"></a>

 Users from member accounts can configure GuardDuty as well as view and manage GuardDuty findings in their account\.
-Member account users CANNOT configure GuardDuty or view or manage findings in the master or other member accounts\.
+Member account users can't configure GuardDuty or view or manage findings in the master or other member accounts\.

 The following is how users from a member account can configure GuardDuty:
 + Users from a member account can generate sample findings in their own member account\.
-Users from a member account CANNOT generate sample findings in the master or other member accounts\.
+Users from a member account can't generate sample findings in the master or other member accounts\.
-+ Users from a member account CANNOT archive findings either in their own account or in their master's account, or in other member accounts\.
++ Users from a member account can't archive findings either in their own account or in their master's account, or in other member accounts\.
-+ Users from a member account CANNOT upload and further manage trusted IP lists and threat lists\.
++ Users from a member account can't upload and further manage trusted IP lists and threat lists\.

   Trusted IP lists and threat lists that are uploaded by the master account are imposed on GuardDuty functionality in its member accounts\.
 In other words, in member accounts GuardDuty generates findings based on activity that involves known malicious IP addresses from the master's threat lists and does not generate findings based on activity that involves IP addresses from the master's trusted IP lists\.
 **Note**
 When a GuardDuty account becomes a GuardDuty member account, all of its trusted IP lists and threat lists \(uploaded prior to becoming a GuardDuty member account\) are disabled\.
 If a GuardDuty member account disassociates from its GuardDuty master account, all of its trusted IP lists and threat lists \(uploaded prior to becoming a GuardDuty member account\) are re\-enabled\.
 Once no longer a GuardDuty member account, this account's users can upload and further manage trusted IP lists and threat lists in this account\.
-+ Users from member accounts CANNOT customize the frequency of notifications about the subsequent finding occurrences sent to CloudWatch Events\.
++ Users from member accounts can't customize the frequency of notifications about the subsequent finding occurrences sent to CloudWatch Events\.
 The frequency value set by the master account in its own account is imposed on GuardDuty functionality in all its member accounts\.
 In other words, if a user from a master account sets this frequency value to 1 hour, all member accounts will also have the 1 hour frequency of notifications about the subsequent finding occurrences sent to CloudWatch Events\.
-For more information, see [Monitoring Amazon GuardDuty Findings with Amazon CloudWatch Events](guardduty_findings_cloudwatch.md)\.
+For more information, see [Monitoring GuardDuty Findings with Amazon CloudWatch Events](guardduty_findings_cloudwatch.md)\.
 + Users from a member account can suspend GuardDuty for their own account\.
-Users from a member account CANNOT suspend GuardDuty for the master account or other member accounts\.
+Users from a member account can't suspend GuardDuty for the master account or other member accounts\.
 + Users from member accounts can disable GuardDuty for their own account\.
-Users from a member account CANNOT disable GuardDuty for the master account or other member accounts\.
+Users from a member account can't disable GuardDuty for the master account or other member accounts\.

 ## Designating Master and Member Accounts Through GuardDuty Console<a name="guardduty_become_console"></a>